SaxxonPike/RhythmCodex/DESIGN.md

   - You probably don't need to go in here.
 Changing any of this will very likely break things for third party consumers.

+### Mark your classes with the correct attributes

+Attributes should be attached to all classes that are to be exposed via IoC.

+- Every exposed service class must have the `[Service]` attribute attached.
+- Every model must have the `[Model]` attribute attached.

+### Add an interface for every service

+For the sake of testing and integration later on:

+- When creating a new service, create an interface named the same. `MyService` would implement `IMyService` in the same folder.
+- When accepting a service via the constructor, only use the interface version of the service.
+This makes it easy to mock up for automated unit testing.

 ### Breaking up individual units

 There needs to be an obvious division between the following things for any